 Are you in Jerusalem and looking for more after exploring the hussle and bustle of the old town?

 Well do not miss the the Israel Museum, one of the countries [and indeed the world’s] premier cultural institutions with over 5000 years of regional artifacts!
 In addition there is also a grand display of Jewish Art and Life, a fine arts wing and a sculpture garden.
-But with an over 20 acre campus its impossible to see all of its 500,ooo objects so I have put together a list of the Israel Museum Highlights.
+But with an over 20 acre campus its impossible to see all of its 500,000 objects so I have put together a list of the Israel Museum Highlights.
 Of course this is to not to say nothing else is worth seeing, but that these are the exhibits not to be missed.
 Before we get started however be sure to also check out the amazing free tours offered at the information desks and of course wander freely and enjoy and find your own favourite exhibitions.
+Of course there is also plenty of other attractions in Jerusalem beyond the Museum – plenty to stay for at least a few days!

 Israel Museum Highlights